 It is 30 parsecs across and contains 35,000 solar masses of material.

-The Perseus Complex is adjacent, and they are often considered
+The Perseus Complex is adjacent, and the two are sometimes considered

-a single entity, i.e., the Taurus Auriga Perseus Complex.
+as a larger single entity, i.e., the Taurus Auriga Perseus Complex.

 The designator prefix TAP is used for some stars within the